jameszah/ESP32-CAM-Video-Recorder-junior/README.md

 Has the file delete code included, so it will delete old videos as long as the camera is running.

+Also, this has tasks and mutexes and priorities, in defiance of the original design.
+All that makes sure that the camera and the sd and the wifi, can all operate at full speed without blocking each other.
+You can record the streaming video with VLC on your coomputer if you like.

 ## Update Jan 04, 2021 - Streaming GOPRO with WiFiManager
 v10x-wifiman - added WiFiManager to set your wifi ssid and password using your phone
  - use the normal WiFiManager procedure to set up ssid with 192.168.4.1 etc